The Magic School Bus Inside the Human Heart

-- Have the students make posters promoting a healthy heart to display around the school.
+- Have student pairs make posters promoting a healthy heart to display around the school.

 Supporting All Learners

 Have advanced students diagram the heart independently.
 When dividing the class into teams, be sure to split up your ELL students and put them in with English-only students.
-The struggling students can seek help from their teammates during the game or give them a slightly easier question.
+The struggling students can seek help from their teammates during the game, or you can give them slightly easier questions.

 - Listen to different types of heartbeats, including animals.